-When engaging students on this topic, please highlight our new principles which have been co-created with other regulators and professional bodies to help protect patient safety outlining the good practice expected of healthcare professionals when prescribing medication online.
+The HCPC has joined force with other regulators, professional bodies, and education providers to create a set of principles to help protect patient safety outlining the good practice expected of healthcare professionals when prescribing medication online.

 The ten principles, underpinned by existing standards and guidance, include the need to:

-The principles could help professionals to identify and call out where unsafe practice is taking place so this can be acted upon.
+The principles could help you to identify and call out where unsafe practice is taking place so this can be acted upon.